robinweser/alveron-old/README.md

 ## Depreacted!
 This is the old alveron package which has been deprecated in favor of a newer version without Redux.
-The new version was once called react-woodworm.
+Check out the new [alveron](https://github.com/rofrischmann/alveron) package which was once called react-woodworm.

 # alveron